ambatlle/tasks-demo/README.md

 ## OCI deployed Task App

-At the time of writing this document the Task demo application was deployed on Oracle Cloud accessible through [Tasker](http://ambatlle-tasks.duckdns.org/) or by [IP](http://129.153.199.232/)
+At the time of writing this document the Task demo application was deployed on Oracle Cloud accessible through [Tasker](http://ambatlle-tasks-demo.duckdns.org/) or by [IP](http://129.153.215.36/)

 ## Run Docker locally

-1. `cat docker-compose.local.yml > docker-compose.yml`
+1. `cp docker-compose.local.yml docker-compose.yml`
 2. `docker-compose up -d`

 You can access to [http://localhost] for frontend and backend is available on [http://localhost:8080]

 - Docker compose is preferred, although you could build&run the containers manually instead:

   1. `docker build -f ./backend/Dockerfile -t ambatlle/tasks-app-backend:latest`
   2. `docker run --name tasks-app-backend -p 8080:8080 -it ambatlle/tasks-app-backend:latest`
   3. `docker build -f ./frontend/Dockerfile -t ambatlle/tasks-app-frontend:latest`
   4. `docker run --name tasks-app-frontend -p 80:3000 -it ambatlle/tasks-app-frontend:latest`

-  - **Note:**- you must set manually the API server and port passing it by [environment variable](#environment-files-for-docker-compose), if not it will assume that API is at [http://localhost:8080](http://localhost:8080) by default, which by default should work fine.
+  - **Note:**- you might set manually the API server and port passing it by [environment variable](#environment-files-for-docker-compose), if not it will assume that API is at [http://localhost:8080](http://localhost:8080) by default, which by default should work fine.

 ## Run Docker on OCI